microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

     enabling all other profiles to also be accessible.
   - The "name" of these entries will simply be the name of the profile
   - The "icon" of these entries will simply be the profile's icon
-  - This won't include any profiles that have been included via `match` entries.
+  - This won't include any profiles that have been included via `matchProfile` entries (below)
+* `"type": "matchProfile"`: Expands to all the profiles that match a given regex, which haven't already been included.
+This lets the user easily specify a whole collection of profiles for a folder, without needing to add them all manually.
+  - `"name"`, `"commandline"` or `"source"`: These three properties are used to filter the list of profiles, based on the matching property in the profile itself.
+The value is a regex to string compare the profile's value with.

 The "default" new tab menu could be imagined as the following blob of json: